 - Thicker hair: You'll start to see your hair get thicker and glossier throughout the second trimester.

-Your baby bump will grow steadily during the second trimester and you'll start to feel your baby moving between weeks 16 to 20.
-This may feel like flutters, twitches, or tumbles.
+Over the second trimester, your baby bump will grow gradually.
+You'll start to feel your baby moving between weeks 16 to 20 which may feel like flutters, twitches, or tumbles.

 - Increasing energy levels: Many people find that they have more energy during the second trimester as their bodies adjust to the changes of pregnancy.

 - Visible baby bump: This is an exciting milestone for many expectant parents.
 As your baby grows, your belly will start to show.
 Don't forget to snap some pics to track the progress of your pregnancy!